Skip to main content

 The @MessageTag ([MessageTag]) of a custom message type determines its unique identifier (objectname) and properties such as whether it is stored, displayed, or counted in the unread message count.

-Below is the complete example code for a custom regular message.
+Below is the complete example code for a custom ordinary message.

 // 1.
-Custom message implementation with MessageTag annotation
+Custom message implementing the MessageTag annotation

 @MessageTag(value = "app:txtcontent", flag = MessageTag.ISCOUNTED)